FOSSEE/OpenPLC/OpenPLC_version_1/Documentation/Software-Requirements.rst

   ables associated with the timers, counters or input, output pins.
 - The variables are 16 bit signed decimals, so the variables can also be containing values that are negative pertaining to that range.
-- As counters, timers in physical sense are internal in the    microcontroller,we can only assign the pins to the Xname, Yname and Aname objects and not others.
+- As counters, timers in physical sense are internal in the microcontroller, we can only assign the pins to the Xname, Yname and Aname objects and not others.

 Now that the basic ideas are clear, the use of certain instructions can be discussed.